aquette/addon-smartnut/smartnut/DOCS.md

 Conversely to previous NUT Add-on, SmartNUT:

-* eliminates NUT upsd and client layers, and their configuration complexity
+* just uses NUT drivers, and eliminates NUT upsd and client layers, and their configuration complexity
 * does not require an additional integration: native support in HA MQTT (hem, todo)
 * publishes the data to MQTT (with HA local broker autodetected).
 But can easily be adapted to any other broker/bus/method (HomeKit, ...)